Required Attestation Form to Accompany a Notice to Quit

 "NOTE: This form was updated on 09.08.22 in English, and contains translations into Chinese Simplified, Haitian Creole, Portuguese, Spanish and Vietnamese.

 Instructions for Completing the Attestation Form

 Submitting a Notice to Quit

-Use the link below to complete the form and upload a copy of the completed Notice to Quit.
+Until March 31, 2023, all landlords must submit a copy of any Notice to Quit for nonpayment of rent given to a residential tenant.
+Use the link below to complete a submission form and upload a copy of the completed Notice to Quit.
 The Commonwealth of Massachusetts has information for landlords on emergency housing assistance and other services available for landlords and tenants.
 A sample Notice to Quit can be found online at the Trial Court Law Libraries.
 These sample forms are provided as a convenience and may not be suitable or legally sufficient in all cases.
 If you’re not sure how to proceed, ask for legal help.